 We work directly where elementary kids learn, live and play because it’s here that our attitudes about math and about ourselves are formed.
 By starting at the source, by starting from the ground up, we’re creating a positive math culture.
 By connecting with math early and often—we can develop confident, curious kids who are Math Powered.

-According to the Community Center for Education Results (CCER) Road Map Project, 4th grade math proficiency is a key indicator to graduate from high school – college and career ready.
-But, the OSPI 2011/12 WA State report Card shows us the following progress:
+According to the Community Center for Education Results (CCER) Road Map Project, fourth grade math proficiency is a key indicator of whether or not students will graduate from high school being college and career ready.

-By connecting with math early and often—we can develop confident, curious kids who are Math Powered.
+By connecting with math early and often—we can work toward eliminating achievement gaps across the board and develop confident, curious kids who are Math Powered!

 What does it mean to be Math Powered?
 Imagine If…